GenericMappingTools/gmt/doc/rst/source/grdfilter.rst

     (**p**) Maximum likelihood probability (a mode estimator): Return modal value.
 If more than one mode is found we return their average value.
 Append **-** or **+** to the filter width if you rather want to return the smallest or largest of the modal values.
+By mode we mean the least median of squares approximation to the mode.

     (**l**) Lower: Return the minimum of all values.